SARS-CoV-2: Reservoir and origin

 No natural reservoir for SARS-CoV-2 has been identified.
 Prior to the emergence of SARS-CoV-2 as a pathogen infecting humans, there had been two previous zoonosis-based coronavirus epidemics, those caused by SARS-CoV-1 and MERS-CoV.

 The first known infections from SARS‑CoV‑2 were discovered in Wuhan, China.
 The original source of viral transmission to humans remains unclear, as does whether the virus became pathogenic before or after the spillover event.
 Because many of the early infectees were workers at the Huanan Seafood Market, it has been suggested that the virus might have originated from the market.
-However, other research indicates that visitors may have introduced the virus to the market, which then facilitated rapid expansion of the infections.
+Other research indicates that visitors may have introduced the virus to the market, which then facilitated rapid expansion of the infections.
 A March 2021 WHO-convened report stated that human spillover via an intermediate animal host was the most likely explanation, with direct spillover from bats next most likely.
 Introduction through the food supply chain and the Huanan Seafood Market was considered another possible, but less likely, explanation.
-An analysis in November 2021, however, said that the earliest-known case had been misidentified and that the preponderance of early cases linked to the Huanan Market argued for it being the source.
+Later analysis in November 2021 said that the earliest-known case had been misidentified and that the preponderance of early cases linked to the Huanan Market argued for it being the source.

-SARS-CoV-2 has been detected in retroactive testing of samples collected before the recognized start of the pandemic.
-These detections remain controversal due to the possibility of false positive results.
-The Lombardy region of Italy was a significant epicenter of the outbreak in early 2020.
-Although the first recognized case in Italy was on February 20, 2020, contact tracing determined the virus was circulating in January.
-Sewage samples collected in Milan and Turin going back to June 2019 were tested and found to contain viral RNA starting from December 18, 2019.
-Antibodies to SARS-CoV-2 were found in blood samples dating back to September 2019, and viral DNA was present in a skin sample collected in Milan on September 12, 2019.
-This evidence does not contradict an origin of the virus in China, but it suggests that SARS-CoV-2 was infectious to humans and circulating outside China earlier than the hypothesized origins in November 2019.
-Some scientists have dismissed these detections as false positives; however, some results have been confirmed with fluorescence in situ hybridization and RNA sequencing.